 Health stipends

-Since a stipend isn't a formal health benefit, it won't satisfy the ACA's employer mandate once you have 50 full-time equivalent employees on staff.
-This makes an HRA a better option if you see your business expanding within the next year.
+Since a stipend isn't a formal health benefit, it doesn’t come with any tax advantages and won't satisfy the ACA's employer mandate once you have 50 FTEs on staff.
+This makes an HRA a better option if your business expands within the next year.
 However, small employers can use a stipend as a cost-effective alternative to group health insurance.

 Because employee stipends are taxable, you must report any reimbursements on your employees' W-2s as additional wages.

-Health stipends have their benefits for some organizations, such as those that employ 1099 contractors or international employees.
-It also allows employees who receive advance premium tax credits (APTC) to take advantage of their credits and their stipend without becoming ineligible.
+Health stipends have advantages for some organizations.
+If you employ 1099 contractors or international employees, you can offer them a health stipend.
+It also allows employees receiving premium tax credits (PTC) to take advantage of their stipend without becoming ineligible for their tax credits.

 Conclusion

-Offering health benefits for the first time is an impressive milestone for any organization, but it's not without its challenges.
-Investing the time to explore and understand your insurance options, including traditional group plans and unique reimbursement models, is essential for finding the right plan that meets your employees' unique healthcare needs.
+Offering health benefits for the first time is an impressive milestone for any organization, but it's not without challenges.
+Investing the time to explore and understand your health insurance options, including traditional group plans and unique reimbursement models, is essential for finding the right plan that meets your employees' unique medical care needs.

 If you're ready to offer your employees a health benefit, PeopleKeep can help!
-Our personalized benefits administration software allows you to easily set up and manage your HRA and employee stipends.
+Our personalized benefits administration software lets you easily set up and manage your HRA.